octopress/hooks/README.md

 With `pre_render` you can parse and modify page contents before it is processed by Liquid, Markdown, Textile and the like, and rendered to HTML.

+Use the `merge_paylod` hook to modify the page and site payload or merge custom data into it.
+Changes to the payload will only affect this page when it is rendered.
+This method must return a hash to be merged.

 With `post_render` you can access pages and posts after it has been converted into HTML.
 You might use this option if you want to modify generated HTML.
 At this stage, be sure to modify the `page.output` if you want change what the page displays.

 With `post_write` you can execute a code block after a page or post has been successfully written to disk.